Responding to someone who is upset or aggressive

 Respond

 If you’re worried about anyone who has drunk alcohol or taken drugs, call an ambulance by dialing triple zero (000).
-Paramedics don’t have to involve the police.
+Emergency services are there to help and can provide instructions over the phone.

 If the person gets violent or threatens to hurt themselves or someone else, move yourself and others to a safe place and call the police by dialing triple zero (000).